24 February 2025

 What Are the Risks of Manager Burnout?

-When manager burnout is allowed to develop unchecked, the consequences extend far beyond the individual.
+When manager burnout develops unchecked, the consequences extend beyond the individual.
 The risks include:

-- Reduced Productivity: Overwhelmed managers often struggle to perform their roles effectively.
-For instance, research from HBR (2023) found that the self-reported productivity of managers experiencing all three dimensions of burnout is an average of 22 points lower.
+Reduced Productivity: Overwhelmed managers often struggle to perform their roles effectively.
+Research from HBR (2023) found that the self-reported productivity of managers experiencing all three dimensions of burnout is an average of 22 points lower.

-- Higher Turnover: Burnt-out managers are significantly more likely to leave their organisations—managers suffering from all dimensions of burnout are 5.3 times more likely to depart (HBR 2023).
-This turnover increases recruitment and training costs and disrupts team cohesion as well as client relationships.
+Higher Turnover: Burnt-out managers are significantly more likely to leave their organisation.
+Managers suffering from all dimensions of burnout are 5.3 times more likely to depart (HBR 2023).
+This turnover increases recruitment and training costs and disrupts team cohesion.

 These risks highlight the urgency of addressing burnout not merely as an individual issue but as a systemic problem that can impact the whole organisation.